 - Poor demand forecasting

-NetSuite resolves these pain points by offering an ERP framework that solves inventory management issues and streamlines the inventory process.
+NetSuite‘s ERP framework takes on inventory management issues and streamlines the inventory process by offering:

 - Centralized tracking

 You may struggle with on-time delivery because of an inability to measure your actual available capacity, which isn’t always easy for manufacturers.
 A high-product-mix scenario in which machine cycle times vary greatly can make it especially difficult.
 For years, the challenge has always been to find a solution that has the complexity to get you what you need without sacrificing usability.
 NetSuite's Production Scheduling solution makes it possible to realistically schedule jobs.

 - Flexible scheduling code to enable advanced sequencing

 - Finite and infinite capacity scheduling with user-defined constraints

 - Drag and drop scheduled operations for manual override

 Every fabricator is working with their own unique requirements, so the ERP allows configuration for many things: setup and run standards, lag and hold time, batch job configuration, asset and labor requirements, detailed work instructions, and inspection plans and tolerances.
 However you use it, improved scheduling is a way to maximize resources.

 Successful manufacturers and metal fabricators know how to leverage cash flow.
 You know that getting the product out faster only increases cash intake when you get paid.
 So you ensure work flows quickly-- from receiving to shipping and all the steps in between.
 But what then?
 You’ve got to make sure customers pay on-time